 About the recipe

 This green beans FODMAP-friendly side is a vegan, low-carb, low-calorie one-pot dish prepared with potato and red pepper for additional crunch.
 The recipe is so easy and quick takes only 20 minutes to prepare.
-These crunchy, stir-fry green beans taste so delicious with lemon and peppery flavour you’ll fall in love with it!
+These crunchy, stir fry green beans taste so delicious with lemon and peppery flavour you’ll fall in love with them!

 Reasons you'll 💖this recipe